Campbell River Soul Cyclers

 I am a horticulturist, an artist, a market gardener, and an outdoor enthusiast.

 Growing up in Campbell River I have had the opportunity to experience all of these things, and to meet and be mentored by two exceptional women - Sybil Andrews and Ann Haig-Brown.

 I studied with Sybil for 19 years and learned the art of drawing, painting, and printmaking.
 Ann Haig-Brown hired me as her gardener in 1986 and I continue to look after her garden to this day.

 With my husband, we grow produce for the market, and in our spare time, we enjoy hiking, skiing, paddling, and cycling.

-Year 2 as a proud member of team Campbell River Soul Cyclers.
+Year 3 as a proud member of team Campbell River Soul Cyclers.
 My passion for supporting hospice society goes back years.
 Over the past 40 years, I have personally experienced the caring compassionate journey of end of life 3 times by different BC hospice societies, the most recent Yucalta here in Campbell River.
 Loved ones passed with dignity and respect.
 The support I received was second to none and I felt like I was part of a larger family.
-Due to a cycling accident I, unfortunately, can’t ride this year, however, will do anything I can to support my dedicated teammates.

 Thanks for donating to Soul Cyclers, no one knows when they will need the care and compassion of the CR Hospice Society .